garora/TDD-Katas/README.md

  4. [TDD Katas in Python](https://github.com/garora/TDD-Katas-Python)
  5. [TDD Katas in PHP](https://github.com/garora/TDD-Katas-PHP)

+### License
+MIT License, refer: [License info](/LICENSE.txt) for more information.

-_Note: This is a place to find and practice TDD Katas.
-Feel free to submit pull requests with additional tests, or issues if you find any._
+> Note: We recently upgraded our projects to `.NET Core 3.0`.
+If you want to fetch previous version, please refer to [.NET45](/tree/net45).
+Feel free to submit pull requests with additional tests.